cukarthik/IUDEHREstimationStudy-Old/readme.md

 	install_github("ohdsi/SqlRender", args = "--no-multiarch")
 	```

-	OR for all install, one can try:
+	OR for all installs, one can try:

 	```r
 	options(devtools.install.args = "--no-multiarch")